 On 25 March, 2013, Komori teased on Twitter a "new experiment" for Etrian Odyssey, and a few days later, Etrian Odyssey Untold: The Millennium Girl was announced on Famitsu.
 This game was a remake of the first Etrian Odyssey, but with a greater emphasis on story, including fully animated story cut-scenes.
 It introduced a premade party with set characters, a first for the series.
 Players could still play with a created party with Classic Mode, and there are 3 difficulty levels: Picnic, Normal, and Expert.
 The game was released in the US on Oct 1, 2013, and there is no current European release date.

 Etrian Odyssey was scored and arranged by renowned video game composer Yuzo Koshiro, known for his works in Streets of Rage and ActRaiser.
-Koshiro was specifically picked by Niinou due to his ability to create nostalgic-sounding music.The first 3 games featured an frequency modulation (FM) synthesized soundtrack, composed using the PC-88 as a sound source.
-The in-game soundtrack, however, was mixed with pulse-code modulation (PCM) and other sounds, as the PC-88 tunes would sound flat played back on the DS soundchip.
+Koshiro was specifically picked by Niinou due to his ability to create nostalgic-sounding music.The first 3 games featured an frequency modulation (FM) synthesized soundtrack, composed via music software Cubase, with sound samples pulled from the PC-88.
+The soundtrack was mixed with FM sound sources from Cubase, as the PC-88 tunes would sound flat played back on the DS soundchip.
 The official soundtracks features both versions of all tunes.
 Etrian Odyssey IV discards the synthesized soundtrack for a fully orchestrated one, as Kanada wanted something new with the change in platform (DS to 3DS).
+Millennium Girl keeps both the original FM music, and provides a new orchestral arrange for both old tracks and new tracks, with the ability to switch on the fly.

 The popularity of Etrian Odyssey's soundtrack led to the creation of several arranged albums, both official and fan-made.
 Atlus has released arranged albums for all the games, featuring Japanese composers like Motoi Sakuraba, Norihiko Hibino, and the music company Basiscape.